Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

   - VCC = 3.3V

-The performance of the commands, which use the secrets (e.g. private keys, shared secrets, etc.) at OPTIGA™ would get influenced by [Security Monitor](#security-events) behavior.
+The performance of the commands, which use the secrets (e.g. private keys, shared secrets, etc.) at OPTIGA™ Trust M would get influenced by [Security Monitor](#security-events) behavior.

 The values specified in the below table are without shielded connection.